Lean: I Built a Game Where Changing Your Mind Is the Whole Point

 SSE over WebSockets.
 I wanted an excuse to use WebSockets and this wasn’t it.
 The data flow is almost entirely one-directional — the server pushes room state, clients send occasional tiny POSTs (vote, advance).
 SSE handles that with plain HTTP, automatic reconnection built into EventSource, and no upgrade dance.
 The one gotcha is reverse proxies love to buffer SSE streams into uselessness; the server sends X-Accel-Buffering: no and the nginx config needs proxy_buffering off and a long proxy_read_timeout.
 (Caddy just works.)

 In-memory rooms as a feature.
 Rooms are a map[string]*Room behind a mutex.
 A restart drops live games, idle rooms self-evict after 90 minutes, and nothing is ever written to disk.
-For an icebreaker game, ephemerality isn’t a compromise — it’s a promise.
+For an icebreaker game that’s what you want.
 Nobody’s hot takes about chocolate are being logged.

 The host is the pacemaker, with a safety net.
 Every timed phase can end two ways: the clock expires, or the host taps to move on — whichever comes first.
 The host can accelerate but never drag.
 After playing real rounds, I extended this further and gave the host more control over time mid-game, because real groups don’t debate on a fixed schedule: some questions die in forty seconds and some need the full clock plus extra.
 Auto-advancement also pauses whenever the host disconnects, so a dropped phone doesn’t let the game run away without its moderator.